-- 15. The -v level option indicates the desired level of verbosity.
+- 13. The -name list option specifies a comma-separated list of output variable names for each field specified. - 14.
+The -log file option directs output and errors to the specified log file.
+All messages will be written to that file as well as standard out and error.
+Thus, users can save the messages without having to redirect the output on the command line.
+The default behavior is no log file. - 15.
+The -v level option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging. - 16.
 The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
-The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET\NC\COMPRESS.
+The value of "level" will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

-Only 4 interpolation methods are applied to the field variables; MIN/MAX/MEDIAN/UW\MEAN.
+Only 4 interpolation methods are applied to the field variables; MIN/MAX/MEDIAN/UW_MEAN.
 The GAUS-SIAN method is applied to the probability variable only.
-Unlike regrad\data\plane, MAX method is applied to the file variable and Gaussian method to the probability variable with the MAXGAUSS method.
+Unlike regrad_data_plane, MAX method is applied to the file variable and Gaussian method to the probability variable with the MAXGAUSS method.
 If the probability variable is not requested, MAXGAUSS method is the same as MAX method.

 For the GOES-16 and GOES-17 data, the computing lat/long is time consuming.
-So the computed coordinate (lat/long) is saved into the NetCDF file to the environment variable MET\TMP\DIR or /tmp if MET\TMP\DIR is not defined.
-The computing lat/long step can be skipped if the coordinate file is given through the environment variable MET\GEOSTATIONARY\DATA.
-The grid mapping to the target grid is saved to MET\TMP\DIR to save the execution time.
-Once this file is created, the MET\GEOSTATIONARY\DATA is ignored.
-The grid mapping file should be deleted manually in order to apply a new MET\GEOSTATIONARY\DATA environment variable or to re-generate the grid mapping file.
+So the computed coordinate (lat/long) is saved into the NetCDF file to the environment variable MET_TMP_DIR or /tmp if MET_TMP_DIR is not defined.
+The computing lat/long step can be skipped if the coordinate file is given through the environment variable MET_GEOSTATIONARY_DATA.
+The grid mapping to the target grid is saved to MET_TMP_DIR to save the execution time.
+Once this file is created, the MET_GEOSTATIONARY_DATA is ignored.
+The grid mapping file should be deleted manually in order to apply a new MET_GEOSTATIONARY_DATA environment variable or to re-generate the grid mapping file.
 An example of call point2grid to process GOES-16 AOD data is shown below: